Pervaz-Hussain/Travel-Agent-AI/README.md

 ---

 ## ✨ Features
-- 🧳 Personalized itinerary generation based on user preferences
+- 🧳 Personalized itinerary generation based on user preferences.
-- 🏨 Real-time hotel and transport recommendations using Google Search
+- 🏨 Real-time hotel and transport recommendations using Google Search.
-- 📚 Context retention using RAG with ChromaDB
+- 📚 Context retention using RAG with ChromaDB.
-- 🤖 LangGraph agent for tool orchestration and planning
-- 📈 Built and tested on Kaggle and Google Colab
+- 📈 Built and tested on Kaggle.

 ---